-I’m often asked how to decide which session length to book for their newborn photo session.
+Unsure which session length to book for your newborn photo session?
 I hope this guide will help you to see which is best for you.

 You might also find it helpful to see examples below from 3-4 hour sessions and from 2-hour sessions.
 You can also hear from families why they chose the session length they did – and what they’d recommend.